ritza-co/Codecov/CodeCov Draft.md

 coverage xml
 ```

-### Load Coverage Report into Coverage Gutters

 Open the Command Palette by pressing `Ctrl+Shift+P`.
 Type `Coverage Gutters: Display Coverage` and select it.
 ![VSCode command pallette with 'Coverage Gutters: Display Coverage' entered](./images/coverage-gutters-extension-display.png)

+If the extension was unable to find your coverage file, and you have generated one, you will be prompted to select the file path at this step.

-The extension will find your coverage report and use it to display the metric when you open any file.
+Usually, the extension will automatically find your coverage report and use it to display the metric when you open any file.

 ### View Coverage in Files